Ares-Developers/Ares-docs/new/superweapons/types/empulse.rst

 The pulse ball animation that was previously hardcoded to :value:`PULSBALL` has now been made customizable and optional.
 If an :tag:`EMPulseCannon=yes` building had a primary weapon without any valid :tag:`Report` set, the game would crash.
-This does not happen any more.
+This does not happen anymore.

 .. versionadded:: 0.8